-THE VITAL SECRET OF AN ADEQUATE OFFERING OF LIVES FOR FOREIGN MISSIONARY SERVICE to secure an adequate supply for missionary service.
+THE VITAL SECRET OF AN ADEQUATE OFFERING OF LIVES FOR FOREIGN MISSIONARY SERVICE

+The Rev. R. P. WILDER (Secretary of the British Student Christian Movement): To secure recruits for any service, there are three things required-first to convince them of the need, secondly, of their own ability to meet the need, and thirdly, to deepen their loyalty to the cause or to the leader of the cause, and so to secure an adequate supply for missionary service.
 When one speaks of convincing men of the need, it is not merely the numerical need but the soul need of the people throughout the Christian world.
 I believe that this should also be brought before the boys and girls of our Churches and schools.
 Boys and girls are at that optimistic period of life when they believe that the whole world can be reformed, and it is at that time that we should plant the seed of missionary information in their hearts.
 Hence the importance of missionary study among the young men and women and boys and girls in our Churches.
 Secondly, their ability to meet the need.
 Those in Europe and America who think they are too good to be missionaries are, I am glad to say, gradually disappearing, but there are a number who believe they are not good enough to be missionaries, and these are some of the best men in our colleges.
 We must bring before them the fact that we need all types of missionaries, medical, industrial, educational, as well as evangelistic workers for this campaign.
 Thirdly, and most important of all, to deepen the loyalty to Jesus Christ.
-The fact of the matter is that where missionary study is most effective the volunteers for missionary service are fewest, because the loyalty is not so deep as it ought to be, and there is a vital connection between the offers for missionary service and the spiritual life of those who offer.
+The fact of the matter is that where missionary study is most effective the volunteers for missionary service are fewest, because the lovalty is not so deep as it ought to be, and there is a vital connection between the offers for missionary service and the spiritual life of those who offer.
 It has been our experience that when at our conferences college men and college women are raised to a high point spiritually, it is then they get the vision of the world's need and are willing to respond to that call.
-We find that the colleges where Bible study is strongest and where the spirit of prayer is deepest are those where we can expect the largest number of recruits for this work of missions.
+We find that the colleges where Bible study is strongest and where the spirit of praver is deepest are those where we can expect the largest number of recruits for this work of missions.
 If the Church at home is raised to a higher spiritual level we will have a large number of volunteers, an adequate number of volunteers from the point of view of quantity, and what is far more important from the point of view of quality.